Created from contributions by current and former FIFA Referees, and USSF National & State, Referees, Instructors, and Assessors.

 The Men’s and Women’s Game: Are they the same???

 No. To successfully referee women’s matches a referee must understand some fundamental differences between the male and female soccer players.
+1. Loyalty to team and teammates 2.
+Management Considerations 3.
+Differences In Play 4.
+What Coaches Want to See From You as a Referee

+1. Loyalty to team and teammates: Women tend to develop very strong interpersonal relationships.
+Teammates often become very close friends, much like a second family.
 To illustrate this point: - Women often share much more than their soccer lives with one another and there is genuine care and concern between members on a team.

 The next time you watch a women’s match, notice that at an injury, many of the injured player’s teammates will gather around to check on her status. - Conversely, in a men’s match, unless the injury is very serious, rarely does a teammate come over to check on the fitness of a teammate.